Sunday, July 27, 2025

 If the “Big Beautiful Bill”, or B3 as some has dubbed it, was the biggest news over the holiday weekend, then it bears looking at the role of the Federal Reserve, principally its chair, Jerome Powell who Trump has attacked over not lowering interest rates, and sending him damning handwritten notes and also with floating the idea of a shadow chair, possibly Bessent.

-We have noted over several reports over many months that Powell is data driven and the data and the role of interest rates is depending on macro economic basics, not political desires.
-And, one of Powell’s concerns, and data points, are tariffs, especially in their uncertainty, and especially now with Bessent’s announcements, and effects on consumer prices which history has shown, will see an increase.
+We have noted, over several reports over many months, that Powell is data driven and the data and the role of interest rates is dependent on macro economic basics, not political desires.
+And, one of Powell’s concerns, and data points, are tariffs, especially in their uncertainty; and, especially now with Bessent’s announcements, and effects on consumer prices, which history has shown, will see an increase.